Luzkan/smells/content/smells/fallacious-method-name.md

 ## Fallacious Method Name

-WWhen I started to think of Code Smells from the comprehensibility perspective (of its lack of) as one of the key factors, I was quite intrigued that it was not yet thoroughly researched, or at least not when researching with focus on _"Code Smell"_ as a keyword.
-There is a grounded idea about code that is obfuscated from the point of [Obscured Intentions](./obscured-intent.md) or no explanation at all ([Magic Number](./magic-number.md), [Uncommunicative Name](./uncommunicative-name.md)).
-I felt like there was a missing hole in the code that is intentionally too clever ([Clever Code](./clever-code.md)) or the code that contradicts itself.
-Fortunately, I have found an amazing article that supports my thoughts and addresses some of the things that I had in mind under the name _Linguistic Antipatterns_ [[1](#sources)].
+When I started to think of Code Smells from the comprehensibility perspective (of its lack of) as one of the critical factors, I was pretty intrigued that it was not yet thoroughly researched, or at least not when researching with a focus on _"Code Smell"_ as a keyword.
+There is a grounded idea about code that is obfuscated from the point of [Obscured Intentions](./obscured-intent.md) or code without any explanation ([Magic Number](./magic-number.md), [Uncommunicative Name](./uncommunicative-name.md)).
+I felt like there was a missing hole in the code that was intentionally too clever ([Clever Code](./clever-code.md)) or the code that contradicts itself.
+Fortunately, I have found a fantastic article that supports my thoughts and addresses some of what I had in mind under the name _Linguistic Antipatterns_ [[1](#sources)].
 I have included their subset of antipatterns under one code smell because listing them one by one would be too granular from a code perspective.
 The idea behind them can be summarized by one name: _Fallacious Method Name_.

-This smell is caused by creating conflicting methods or functions with respect to their functionality and naming.
-Over the years, programmers have developed connections between certain words and functionality that should be tied to them together.
+This smell is caused by creating conflicting methods or functions regarding  their functionality and naming.
+Over the years, programmers have developed connections between certain words and functionality that programmers should tie together.
 Going against logical expectations by, for example, creating a `getSomething` function that does not return is confusing and wrong.

 ### Causation

-When we create methods, their name may not be entirely representative of what it will be doing after we finish working on them.
-Except that one should then go back and correct its name accordingly, to what has been done.
+When we create methods, their name may not entirely represent what they will be doing after we finish working on them.
+Except that one should then go back and correct its name accordingly to what has been done.

 ### Problems

 #### **Decreased Readability**

-Developers need to inspect the function or methods in order to find out they do.
+Developers need to inspect the function or methods to determine what they do.

 #### **Reduced Reliability**

-If someone would like to use a method with a given name, that someone should also get the effect that the name implies.
+If someone would like to use a method with a given name, he should also expect the name's effect.

 ### Example